1. Fishing Year

 6. Identification

-All members must wear their membership fob at all times when fishing Association waters and exhibit their their catch when called upon to do so by an authorised bailiff, fellow member or riparian owner.
+All members must wear their membership fob at all times when fishing Association waters and exhibit their catch when called upon to do so by an authorised bailiff, fellow member or riparian owner.
 Anyone found fishing without the above must supply his or her name and address and leave the water upon being requested to do so.

 Car Discs – These must be shown clearly on your car windscreen when parking on landlords land.
 Failure to do so is in breach of club rules.